intvnut/simple_vm/README.md

 | `X` | Terminates execution. | n |
 | _whitespace_ | NOP.
 Also terminates the numeric entry state machine. | n |

+Bytecodes not defined in the table above have implementation defined behavior.
+The original VM treats them as NOPs.
+The new VM treats them as errors and terminates the program.

 # Control flow